1-8192/bu_cs_655_assignment_5_allegranzi/README.md

 a closer look at the source code.

 Overall, the documentation is quite extensive, and the source code is very clear.
 However, it is also a decently-sized project.
+The classes are quite large and complex, as well, so I simplified a lot of the information for the diagrams to focus on displaying the design pattern relationships.
 I started my research by searching for design pattern keywords like "adapter" and "factory" using the IDE's search function, and looking at the classes that came up.
 I then traced dependencies and relationships between classes to build out the pattern structures.
 The results are below.
 The corresponding UML diagrams for the design patterns are included in this project in the [diagrams](diagrams/) directory.

 ## Patterns used